blzby1/yomama-rewrite/README.md

 # how to run

-- do (git submodule update --init --recursive) on space company
+- do (git submodule update --init --recursive) on space company and watermelon
 - npm start
 - there's a warning rn ill fix that later